 Why should I choose pasture-fed beef?

-Beef from pasture fed animals is rich in omega 3 fatty acids, vitamin E, beta-carotene, and conjugated linoleic acids (CLAs).
+Beef from pasture-fed animals is rich in omega 3 fatty acids, vitamin E, beta-carotene, and conjugated linoleic acids (CLAs).
 It is leaner than beef produced in feedlots, with less saturated fats and fewer calories.
 Pasture-fed beef is also much less likely to carry harmful bacteria such as E coli 0157 and campylobacter.

 What is wrong with conventional beef?

-Cattle on conventional farms are routinely treated with artificial chemicals to kill internal worms and liver fluke, vaccinated (increasingly with GM products), and graze paddocks that have been treated with superphosphate and chemical herbicides/pesticides.
+Cattle on conventional farms are routinely treated with artificial chemicals to kill internal worms and liver fluke vaccinated (increasingly with GM products), and graze paddocks that have been treated with superphosphate and chemical herbicides/pesticides.
 The cattle are often given hormone implants to speed up the growth of the animal.
-Most beef on the shelves of supermarkets and butchers is not organic, and most is from animals that have been “finished” in a feedlot.
+Most beef on the shelves of supermarkets and butchers is not organic, and most are from animals that have been “finished” in a feedlot.

-Feedlots generally feed grain, hay and agricultural bi-products that are grown using chemicals.
+Feedlots generally feed grain, hay and agricultural by-products that are grown using chemicals.
 Cattle entering feedlots are usually treated for parasites, vaccinated (often with a GM product), given a chemical rumen bolus, and injected with a hormone implant.

-Cattle in feedlots are usually put into grassless pens and fed grain and bi-products from the cotton and sugar industries to make them grow faster.
+Cattle in feedlots are usually put into grassless pens and fed grain and by-products from the cotton and sugar industries to make them grow faster.
 Feedlot cattle suffer stress because they are put into a very unnatural environment, in close contact with “strangers” from other farms, and forced to stand and lie in the communal dung.

 Did you know that cattle are social animals?
 They are happiest when they are free to choose who they socialise with.
-On Greenhill Farm we only separate groups of cattle when really needed, such as weaning or joining.
+On Greenhill Farm, we only separate groups of cattle when really needed, such as weaning or joining.
 We often see three generations come together in the evening to graze as a tight family unit.

 What is biodynamic farming?